Sciss/LucreSTM/README.md

 ## limitations, future ideas

- - This project is in early test stage, so it is not yet optimized for best possible performance, but rather for simplicity!
+ - This project is not yet optimized for best possible performance, but rather for simplicity!
  - Currently all persisted types need explicit serializers, which can be tiresome.
 The idea was that this way we can have very fast and efficient serialization, but probably it would be helpful if we could use standard Java serialization (`@serializable`) as a default layer in the absence of explicit serializers.
  - Currently the fields of references are directly written out in the database version.
 This can yield to several representations of the same object in memory.
-It is therefore crucial to properly implement the `equals` method of values stored (no care needs to be taken in the case of `Mutable` which already comes with an `equals` implementation).
+It is therefore crucial to properly implement the `equals` method of values stored (no care needs to be taken in the case of `Mutable.Impl` which already comes with an `equals` implementation).
 This also potentially worsens RAM and harddisk usage, although it decreases the number of harddisk reads and avoid having to maintain an in-memory identifier set.
 A future version will likely to change this to keeping such an in-memory id set and persisting the `Mutable` only once, storing its id instead in each reference to it.
  - the API could be released separately from the implementations.
 Especially the database implementation should be abstracted away, so that it will be easier to try other key-value stores (and compare performances, for example).
 Also the database implementation currently doesn't do any sort of caching beyond what BDB does on its own.
 It might be useful to wrap `BerkeleyDB` in a `CachedSys` at some point.
 Preliminary tests yield around a 10x overhead of using the database STM compared to in-memory STM.

 ## creating an IntelliJ IDEA project